jamesfgreene/json_merger/README.md

 # json_merger
-Merges one arbitrary JSON string into another JSON string through the use of maps.
+Merges one arbitrary JSON string into another arbitrary JSON string through the use of maps.

 Simple example is in main.go.